-1 Mean monthly pumping rate based upon 2008 monthly averages.
+Average monthly pumping rate based upon 2014 monthly data.

-The Bingham Creek Cutoff wall spans approximately 375 feet across Bingham Creek channel and is approximately 100 feet deep and built into volcanic bedrock.
+The Bingham Creek Cut-off wall spans approximately 375 feet across Bingham Creek channel and is approximately 100 feet deep and built into volcanic bedrock.
 During excavation and construction of the wall, the majority of the alluvial flow came from the bottom 20 feet of coarse quartzitic gravel immediately above bedrock.
 Several previous borings/wells into the underlying volcanic bedrock were exposed during the excavation and water flowed upward from the bedrock into the excavation area.
-No head measurements were made on the upgradient flow.
+Head measurements were not conducted on the upgradient flow.
 Water quality from the upward flow had conductivities measuring less than 2,000 umhos/cm.
-After the cutoff wall was completed, down gradient monitoring wells completed in alluvium and volcanic bedrock exhibited dramatic decreases in sulfate concentrations.
-These wells include P248A completed in alluvium, P248B completed in the upper 30 ft of bedrock and P248C completed 70 feet into bedrock.
-Sulfate concentrations decreased in P248A from the 7500 mg/l range to 750 to 1250 mg/l; P248B decreased from the 3500 mg/l range to 1600 to 2000 mg/l and P248C decreased from the 500 mg/l range to around 400 mg/l.
+After the cutoff wall was completed, down gradient monitoring wells completed in alluvium and volcanic bedrock exhibited decreases in sulfate concentrations.